Management · May 21, 2024

 Consider flexible work schedules

 You can also consider a project-focused approach that allows women to meet goals on more individualized schedules while still managing their family's needs.
+The importance of work-life balance is an increasingly important goal for businesses across the globe.

-Rethink health benefits
+Get creative with health benefits

 Offer an open door

 Any actions that your company can take to support women in the workforce need to come with an open door policy.
-When the women across your company know they have an outlet to offer both concerns and praise without fear of retribution, you'll likely find your company benefits in multiple ways.
+When women across your company know they have an outlet to offer both concerns and praise without fear of retribution, you'll likely find your company benefits in multiple ways.

-First, you'll create an always-on feedback loop that can bring unseen issues to your attention.
-You'll also have a meaningful way to start conversations about policy changes and potentially identify women in your company who'd like to be involved in shaping the company's inclusion policies.
-Finally, you'll create a culture where women know their voices matter and are heard, creating positive change throughout the entire company.
+• Facilitate meaningful conversations about policy changes and potentially identify women in your company who'd like to be involved in shaping the company's inclusion policies.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.